Load Cells and Force Sensors in Robotics

-In general, graphene sensors are capacitive or piezoelectric sensors (see An Overview of Load Cells).
-That is, they create an electric field when pressure is applied.
+In general, graphene sensors are capacitive or piezoelectric sensors.
+(See An Overview of Load Cells and Comparing Strain Gauges to Piezoelectric Sensors.)
+That is, they create an electric field under applied pressure.
 They function with very low power and are far less influenced by temperature than common strain gauge sensors.
 This public document explains the challenges of fabricating graphene sensors and some advances in the adaptation of the material.

 As an example of the versatility of graphene in sensor technology, researchers in 2016 demonstrated a biocompatible pressure sensor made from mixing graphene flakes with cross-linked polysilicone (silly putty) .

 In the future, its micro size, superior strength and favorable response in unfavorable ambient conditions will bring graphene to the forefront of sensor applications in robotics.

 As this article demonstrates, load cells are advancing the field of robotics immeasurably.
 New programming techniques combined with new materials are enabling high-precision and nanoscale applications.
 What was once science fiction is now becoming reality.